riyab732/video-meet/README.md

 1. First install node in your system

-2. Clone the repository using command - " git https://github.com/riyab732/video-meet.git "
+2. Clone the repository using command - " git clone https://github.com/riyab732/video-meet.git "

 3. Navigate to the directory- cd video-meet